m4r-sh/qrsart/README.md

 > Generate QR codes with aesthetic precision

+---

+***NOTICE:** This library is actively being worked on.
+API and features are subject to change

+---

+**Benefits**:
 - No dependencies
-- Optimal segmentation
+- Optimal data segmentation
-- Labeled output
+- Labeled grid output
 - Built-in permutation logic

-Drawbacks:
+- Isomorphic: Works in browser / NodeJS / Bun

+**Drawbacks**:
 - No kanji support
 - API not final (just getting started)
 - Not perf optimized (yet)